casadi/casadi.github.io/content/ocp2020/_index.md

 **16-18 November 2020 – Leuven, Belgium**

-_As of September 29, the class is expected to go through physically in a COVID safe manner (distancing+masks), but we mighgt be forced to switch to a remote event.
-We will postpone sending invoices until we are reasonable sure_
+_As of September 29, the class is expected to go through physically in a COVID safe manner (distancing+masks), but we might be forced to switch to a remote event.
+If you expect not to be able to attend physically, you can indicate this on the registration form_

 (download this description as [flyer](ocp2020.pdf))